suzannejmatthews/aosk/chapter2.md

 area, do NOT run a packet sniffer without permission on a network that you do not own!

-(enter another scriptKitty comic here)

-With all of these ethical challenges, hould packet sniffers be illegal?
+With all of these ethical challenges, should packet sniffers be illegal?
 Why not just outlaw packet sniffers altogether?
 Isn’t packet sniffing obviously bad?
 Not exactly.

-Packet sniffers are really useful and can be use for legitimate purposes.
+Packet sniffers are really useful and can be used for legitimate purposes.
 For example, a company can use a packet sniffers on their own networks to monitor network traffic, and ensure their networks are being used for the correct and intended purposes, and to detect network intrusion